MEET THE TEAM

 Jessica Reilly

-VETERINARIAN TECHNICIAN MANAGER
+VETERINARY TECHNICIAN MANAGER

-Jessica brings over 25 years of veterinary experience and a lifelong passion for animal care to her role as Shelter Manager at Pope Memorial Frontier Animal Shelter.
+Jessica brings over 25 years of veterinary experience and a lifelong passion for animal care to her role at Pope Memorial Frontier Animal Shelter.
 Born and raised in West Charleston, Vermont, Jessica's connection to animals began early, nurtured by the many dogs and cats she grew up with and solidified through her time in the Health Careers program at North Country Union High School, where she had the opportunity to shadow a local veterinarian.

 In 1998, she enrolled in the Veterinary Technician program at Vermont Technical College in Randolph, VT.
 After completing her training, Jessica began a 20-year career at Derby Pond Animal Hospital, a mixed animal practice where she built a loyal client base and developed lasting friendships with colleagues and pet owners alike.
 When the practice changed ownership in 2018, she joined The Animal Doctor in Newport Center, working for Dr. Selina Hunter for five years and continuing to deepen her expertise—particularly in surgical assistance, a lifelong area of interest.